vinicentus/flutter_iot_ui/README.md

     * Generate a new ethereum public/private key pair using you preferred method.
 This will serve as the underlying key for a registered User smart contract, and will be used by all the IoT devices and User Interfaces.
     * Swap out the `public` address and `private` key fields in [settings.json](resources/settings.json)
     * The same key should be copied over to any IoT devices you wish to access, because currently, a user can only access their own devices...

+* Generate new RSA keys
+    * It is currently not possible to do directly, and the recommended approach is to either generate keys using any other tool for RSA key generation, or to use the script [generate_pems.py from IoT-Microservice](https://github.com/vinicentus/IoT-Microservice/blob/main/app/oracle/generate_pems.py).
+    * copy over the keys to `resources/private_key.pem` and `resources/public_key.pem`.

+* Paste the generated access string from the prerequisites step inside [resources/settings.json](resources/settings.json) in the `storj-access` field.

 * Update [settings.json](resources/settings.json) with the IP adddress of your jsonRPC geth node (the machine where you deployed [geth-docker](https://github.com/vinicentus/geth-docker))